acmoura/acmoura.github.io/content/publication/otc.md

 +++
 # Abstract and optional shortened version.
-abstract = "In the last two decades, many European countries have allowed Over-the-Counter (OTC) drugs to be sold outside pharmacies.
+abstract = "In the last two decades, many European countries allowed the sale of Over-the-Counter (OTC) drugs outside pharmacies.
 This was expected to lower retail prices through increased competition.
-However, evidence on price reductions is scarce.
-We assess the impact on OTC prices associated with the entry of supermarkets and non-pharmacy outlets in the OTC market, using a difference-in-differences strategy.
-We use price data on five popular OTC drugs for all OTC retailers located in Lisbon for three distinct points in time (2006, 2010, and 2015).
-We find that competitive pressure in the market is mainly exerted by supermarkets, which charge, on average, 20% lower prices than pharmacies.
-The entry of a supermarket among the main competitors of a retailer is associated with an average 4% to 5% decrease in prices.
-Additional results from a reduced-form entry model and a propensity score matching difference-in-differences approach suggest that these effects are causal." abstract_short = "" title = "Entry liberalization and price competition in the Portuguese over-the-counter drug market" date = "2019-03-20"
+However, evidence of price reductions is scarce.
+We assess the impact of supermarket and outlet entry  in the OTC drug market on OTC prices charged by incumbent pharmacies, using a difference-in-differences strategy.
+We use price data on five popular OTC drugs for all retailers located in Lisbon for three distinct points in time (2006, 2010, and 2015).
+Our results suggest that competitive pressure in the market is mainly exerted by supermarkets, which charge, on average, 20% lower prices than pharmacies.
+The entry of a supermarket among the main competitors of an incumbent pharmacy is associated with an average 3 to 9% decrease in prices compared to the control group.
+These price reductions are long-lasting, but fairly localized.
+We find no evidence of price reductions following outlet entry.
+Additional results from a reduced-form entry model and a propensity score matching difference-in-differences approach suggest that these effects are causal." abstract_short = "" title = "Entry and price competition in the over-the-counter drug market after deregulation: evidence from Portugal" date = "2019-10-15"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["A Moura", "PP Barros"]